polivbr/dagster-sqlmesh/adr/README.md

 ### 6. Version Mapping Strategy

 SQLMesh `data_hash` maps to Dagster `code_version`, SQLMesh snapshot version maps to Dagster `data_version` for accurate sync status.

+### 7. Plan/Run Flow and Separation of Concerns

+Use SQLMesh `plan` for metadata extraction and `run` for materialization.
+Our module is a materialization orchestrator, not a workflow manager - we don't handle environments, breaking changes, or plan validation.

 ## Current Limitations